Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Introduction

 \subsection{Agent Dropout}

-In this paper, we focus on a specific type of non-stationarity: removal of agents from the MAS.
-Agent dropout occurs when, after some time has passed under normal operation, an agent or a group of agents leaves the system.
-This a change to the fundamental structure of the MAS, which in turn changes all aspects of the model.
-The CP must be able to know what control policy to enact if this disturbance happens.
-For example, consider a centrally controlled swarm of drones maintaining a formation where each drone is equidistant from one another.
-If a drone were to lose power or connectivity, the CP would need to change the exerted control policy to maintain the same objective for the new number of agents.
-Versions of this problem in terms of the graph links have been studied in \cite{summers2009addressing} and \cite{gasparri2017bounded}.
-If dropout occurs and the CP uses Q-learning or a non-stationary method like learning a model for a fixed block of time, it is likely that finding a tolerable post-dropout policy will take too long.
+\bluethree{In this paper, we focus on a specific type of non-stationarity: removal of agents from the MAS.
+Agent dropout occurs when, after some time has passed under normal operation, an agent or group of agents leaves the system.
+This changes the fundamental structure of the MAS, changing all aspects of the MDP model.
+A control policy based on the full set of participating agents may not yield good value if dropout occurs; in the worst case, the policy may induce unsafe system operation.
+For example, consider a coverage problem in which a centrally controlled swarm of drones maintains a formation where each drone is equidistant from one another.
+If a drone were to lose power or connectivity, the CP would need to react to maintain the same objective for the reduced number of agents.
+Versions of this problem in terms of the graph edges have been studied in \cite{summers2009addressing} and \cite{gasparri2017bounded}.
+If dropout occurs and the CP uses Q-learning, it is likely that finding a tolerable post-dropout policy will take too long.}

-In some literature, agent dropout is viewed as link failure within a communication graph.
-For example, in distributed settings, update protocols have been developed that are robust to such link failures and stochastic networks \cite{kar2013cal}, \cite{zhang2018fully}.
+\bluethree{Agent dropout has previously been studied as link failure within a communication graph.
+For example, in distributed settings, update protocols have been developed that are robust to stochastic networks \cite{kar2013cal}, \cite{zhang2018fully}.
 These papers necessitate the assumption is that the graph is fully connected on average, thus ensuring convergence of the agents' value estimates.
-This work focuses on a related but different formulation: we assume that agents have a long-term notion of joining or leaving the group.
-In this case, the assumption of average full connectivity over time will be violated.
-We also do not assume that the CP's control is necessarily related to the link structure of the graph.
-We therefore consider adding or removing an agent as the initialization of a \emph{new} MDP with a redefined the state space, action space, reward function, and transition dynamics.
+This work focuses on a related but different formulation: we make no such connectivity assumption, and consider adding or removing an agent as the initialization of a \emph{new} MDP with a redefined state space, action space, reward function, and dynamics.
+In this case, the assumption of average full connectivity over time will be violated.}